Ellyxr/Explore-MicrosoftAZ/README.md

 5. For **Linux Plan**, create a new plan and open its pricing tier.
 Select **F1 (Free)**, then verify the summary says **Free** before selecting it.
 6. Select **Review + create**, verify the estimated cost is `0`, then create the app.

+> If you were not able to get ur API URL.
+Go Home > Resource > Click your app > Copy Default Domain.

+> Go back to Section 3 | Step 5

 7. In the Web App, open **Settings > Environment Variables** and add: